cloud-gov/cg-site/content/docs/getting-started/setup.md

 ## Check out the dashboard

+cloud.gov also has a dashboard that gives you easy web-based access to common tasks.

-Visit your dashboard!
+Try visiting your dashboard!
 It's probably a little empty since you probably haven't deployed any applications yet, but it's good to know it exists:

 {{% eastwest %}}
 [`https://dashboard.cloud.gov/`](https://dashboard.cloud.gov/)